mohamadashrafi-py/CMS-form-creator-frontend/README.md

 * there are settings for form such as them, limit the answers, show progress and collect emails
 * you have this authority to add custom conditional logic, but its on developing process
 * order your fields easily by a typical drag and drop
+* publish your form easily via social media, link and qrcode also youn can print your form

 ### Usage
 * clone the `CMS-form-crater` repository